kienstra/bootstrap-widget-styling/readme.md

 ## Upgrade Notice ##

 ### 1.0.4 ###
-Fixed issue with multiple 'Archives' or 'Categories' widgets.
+Fixed issue with multiple Archives or Categories widgets.

 ### 1.0.3 ###
-"Custom Menu" widget support added.
+Custom Menu widget support added.
 The widget looks better when it has only one level of navigation.

 ### 1.0.2 ###
 Small bug fix.